 Our catalog of services provides details regarding the tools, techniques, and services available to faculty, students and staff at CU Denver and CU Anschutz.
 However, in general, the Academic Technology team can:

-The Academic Technology Applications and Design team is working on the following projects during the 2021 - 2022 academic year.
+The Academic Technology Services team is working on the following projects during the 2022-2023 academic year.

 Canvas Roadmap Implementation - After listening to feedback from key constituents, a roadmap was created to improve the product and services associated with Canvas.
 Fourteen key areas were identified and will be worked on during the 2021 - 2022 academic year.
 See additional tabs for more information.

-Academic Technology is working on nine priorities this year.
+Academic Technology Services is working on eight priorities this year.
 Additional details and timelines for completion can be found in the links below.

 Admin: Upgrades: Pilots and/or recommendations for additional software, processes, and features in Canvas.